tekgeek88/crud-base-project-client-starter-react/README.md

     .
     ├── client              # This project
-    └── server              # The server to recieve
+    └── server              # The server to receive
 > Mak sure to downlaod both projects and use npm start on the server before starting the client

 ### Source files